Data Warehouse Migration Services for a Gaming Enterprise

 • The client had recently merged with another major online casino and wanted to build a single consolidated data-warehouse with unified data structures and processes across the organization.
 And as a part of its long-term strategic plan, the client wanted to move away from Oracle and few other sets of diverse data storage options to MS-SQL Server.

-• The data migration process from Oracle to MS-SQL is a mammoth task and needed shell scripting in order to migrate the data from several flat files including csv and excel
+• The data migration process from Oracle to MS-SQL is a mammoth task and needed shell scripting in order to migrate the data from several flat files including csv and excel.

 Our Solution